jbrown215/test-issue-template/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug report'
+name: "Bug report"
+about: You want to report a reproducible bug or regression in Flow.
 labels: bug
-about: You want to report a reproducible bug in Flow
 ---

 <!--